-A single judge presides in the trial court, with or without a jury.
-There, litigants air their side of the case through witness testimony and other evidence.
-Evidence is admitted or excluded by the judge, which affects what facts can be considered.
-The fact-finder (i.e., the jury, or if none, the judge) decides which facts to believe in part based on witness credibility.
-The law is then applied to the facts found by the fact-finder and an outcome is rendered.
+A single judge presides over a trial court, with or without a jury.
+The work performed in the trial court is primarily to establish the facts of the case.
+During trial, each side presents their perspective of the case through witness testimony and other evidence.
+Evidence is admitted or excluded by the judge, which affects what facts are considered.
+At the end of the hearing or trial, the fact-finder (i.e., the jury, or if none, the judge) decides which facts to believe, applies the law to the facts found, and renders a decision.

 An Appeal is a Review, Not a Retrial

-An appeal is a review of what already happened in the lower court (i.e., typically, in the trial court).
-Appellate proceedings are largely accomplished by paper filings (i.e., briefs).
+An appeal is a review of what occurred in the next lowest court, typically the trial court.
 Barring exceptional circumstances, there is no opportunity to present new evidence on appeal.
-There are also no witnesses in the appellate court.
+The exception is the appeal of a new trial motion concurrent with a direct appeal from conviction.
+There is no witness testimony or other new evidence presented in the appellate court.

-At the other end of the spectrum is the "abuse of discretion standard."
-Under that standard, the appellate court will uphold the lower court's decision on the issue at hand unless it is deemed entirely unreasonable.
+At the other end of the spectrum is the abuse of discretion standard.
+This standard of review provides deference to the lower court who was in a better position to decide the issue, but only if the lower court's discretionary decision is not deemed entirely unreasonable.

 The Mechanics of an Appeal

-After the case is submitted for decision, the appellate judges privately discuss, debate, and decide the outcome of the case by majority vote.
-The decision is announced in a written document called an "opinion," which is often lengthy.
-The opinion states the majority decision.
-If part of the majority wishes to speak separately, a "concurrence" is added to the opinion.
-There may also be a minority opinion, for which a separate "dissent" is added to the opinion.
+Once the case has been submitted for decision, the appellate panel meets privately to discuss, debate, and decide each appellate issue presented.
+The majority's decision is announced in a written decision.
+If part of the majority wishes to speak separately, a concurrence opinion is added to the decision.
+There can also be dissenting opinion added to the decision.

 The Bottom Line

-William M. Driscoll handles all aspects of what you have just read.
-He advises attorneys on how best to prepare for an appeal before the case goes to trial.
-He advises parties finding themselves challenging or defending a judgment in the appellate court.
-The best time to prepare for appeal is as early in the process as possible, ideally before trial.
-Parties and attorneys seeking assistance with any aspect of an appeal or related matter are invited to contact William anytime.
+Attorney Driscoll handles all aspects of what you have just read.
+Parties and attorneys seeking assistance with any aspect of an appeal or related matter are invited to contact Attorney Driscoll.